International Photography Hall of Fame and Museum: Collection

 The IPHF collection focuses on photographic works beginning from the 18th century to the present.
 In addition to photographs, the museum has a large collection of cameras, darkroom, and studio tools dating back to the late 1800s.
-The entire collection consists of over 6,000 historical cameras and photography tools and 30,000 photographs.
-Some of the 19th century photographic tools include Magic Lanterns, a Praxinoscope Theatre, and an Edison Projecting Kinetoscope.
+The entire collection consists of more than 6,000 historical cameras and photography tools and 30,000 photographs.
+Some of the 19th-century photographic tools include Magic Lanterns, a Praxinoscope Theatre, and an Edison Projecting Kinetoscope.

 Within the collection can be found a wide variety of photographic memorabilia from historic manuals on processes and techniques to monographs of notable photographers.